Header image

 Archiving as if disabled people matter: innovation in practice

-Dr Philip Milnes-Smith, Archivist (digital), Shakespeare's Globe; Sarah Haywood, Sam Goldstone-Brady, Kirstie Stage and Ellen Oredsson, Accessibility Working Group: ARA Diversity and Inclusion Allies
+Dr Philip Milnes-Smith, Archivist (digital), Shakespeare's Globe; Sarah Hayward, Sam Goldstone-Brady, Kirstie Stage and Ellen Oredsson, Accessibility Working Group: ARA Diversity and Inclusion Allies

 Speaker